 advocacy

-Justine is focused on integrating psycho-spiritual care, including psychedelic therapies, into oncology and palliative care settings, to help reduce existential and spiritual distress and improve quality of life.
+Justine’s focus in on integrating psycho-spiritual care, including psychedelic therapies, into oncology and palliative care settings to help reduce existential and spiritual distress and improve quality of life.